 Always remember these tips whenever you plan on trimming your trees on your own:

-- Climbing equipment – this include belts, ropes, safety harnesses, lanyards, slings and carabiners that are appropriate for the job to keep you secured in the tree
+- Climbing equipment: this includes belts, ropes, safety harnesses, lanyards, slings, and carabiners that are appropriate for the job to keep you secured in the tree.

-- Face shield and goggles – this is worn to protect your eyes and face from debris and kickback from machines
+- Face shields and goggles: these are worn to protect your eyes and face from debris and kickback from machines.

-It is always better to work with someone who knows CPR and first aid in the instance that an emergency occur.
+It is always better to work with someone who knows CPR and first aid in the event that an emergency occurs.

-- Always take precautions on your distance from powered lines
+- Always take precautions about your distance from power lines.

-- Contact the utility company to discuss de-energizing and grounding or shielding of power lines.
+- Contact the utility company to discuss de-energizing and grounding or shielding power lines.

 - Line-clearance tree trimmers must be aware of and maintain the proper minimum approach distances when working around energized power lines.

 - Use extreme caution when moving ladders and equipment around downed trees and power lines.